jordqubbe/Extras/README.md

 If you want to use this, you can import it by using what's below!

-Please feel free to give me feed if you see something that could be done better, or if you have suggestions!
+Please feel free to give me feedback if you see something that could be done better, or if you have suggestions!
 My discord username is **jordqubbe**!

 ## Installation
 ****